patleman/patleman.github.io/_pages/about.md

 ---

 I am an aspiring robotics software engineer with a Master's degree in Robotics from NYU Tandon School of Engineering and a Bachelor's degree from Netaji Subhas Institute of Technology, Delhi University, India.
-I am currently seeking opportunities in robotics software engineering, with a focus on control systems.
+I am currently seeking opportunities in robotics software engineering, with a focus on control systems, localization and mapping, and perception roles.

 Currently, I am working as a research intern at Gen Auto AI, a startup, where I design control laws for safety-critical autonomous systems.